Students in the MAT program in early childhood education at Elmhurst College are required to successfully complete a total of 69 semester hours.

 The MAT program at Elmhurst enables you to obtain an Illinois State Board of Education Professional Educator License with a focus in Early Childhood Education with an ESL Endorsement and an Early Childhood Special Education Letter of Approval.
 The licensure will allow you to teach in the public schools at the following levels: pre-school (3- to 5-year-olds) with special needs, and typical kindergarten through second grade.

-Upon entry into the MAT program, Illinois requires teacher candidates to take one of the following:
+Prior to student teaching in the MAT program, Illinois requires teacher candidates to take and pass one of the following:

 During the MAT program, teacher candidates will be required to take and pass: